 sifting through it yet again.
 Even if it’s a short story I’ve already sold in a different country, I will make sure it’s the best I think it can be.
 And that’s quite aside from the fact that foreign markets might compel me to change certain aspect in any case.

 So, I shrug, huff a sigh while a sense of foreboding floods my senses, eyeing the page hopefully, clearly ready to begin, obviously.
 Which brings me to one of the major editing events – eradicating favourite words.
 Not favourite in the sense that I like them, but because they are overused by me.
 The sentence before last contains many that I placed on a hit list recently after finishing the first draft of a novella.
 Sometimes I end up simply replacing one well-worn word with another equally shabby one.
 In which case, a complete re-write of that sentence, and perhaps the one before and after, is called for.

-The ‘Word’ (and WordPerfect) list of synonyms is some help, as is the internet, but I prefer my Collins Thesaurus.
+The ‘Word’ list of synonyms is some help, as is the internet, but I prefer my Collins Thesaurus.
 What a hunk of a book!
 It’s much better than Roget’s version, which I’ve always found cumbersome.